Osigelialex/Osigelialex/README.md

 ###

-<p align="left">I'm Alex, a software developer specializing in building secure and scalable backend systems.
+<p align="left">I'm a software developer specializing in building secure and scalable backend systems.
 My expertise includes a wide range of domains, such as real-time systems, background job processing, payment integrations, and more, with a focus on delivering robust and efficient solutions.<br><br>🫱🏾‍🫲🏾 Open to: Full-time/part-time backend job opportunities<br>📩 Contact: <a href="mailto:alexanderosigeli@gmail.com">alexanderosigeli@gmail.com</a></p>

 ###